 Correction: In yesterday’s brief we erroneously mentioned that corruption in Nigeria was believed to have cost $150 million over 10 years; it is actually believed to have cost $150 billion.

 Our best wishes for a productive day.
-Please send any news, comments, vaporized cocktails, and dill-heavy recipes to on Twitter for updates throughout the day.
+Please send any news, comments, vaporized cocktails, and dill-heavy recipes to email@example.com.
+You can follow us on Twitter for updates throughout the day.